Translate

 Pride Community

-Pride is a learning community for LGBTQIA+ identified (including, but not limited to, lesbian, gay, bisexual, transgender, queer, intersex, and asexual) students and those in solidarity.
-It specializes in strong community, leadership, and identity development and education on issues pertaining to sexual and gender diversity at Cal Poly and San Luis Obispo community.
-This living option features Queer-affirming spaces, and students in this residential community are welcome to also attend programmatic offerings through the Pride Center available throughout the academic year.
+Pride is a learning community for LGBTQIA+ identified (including, but not limited to, lesbian, gay, bisexual, transgender, queer, intersex, and asexual) students and all those in solidarity to build a supportive community.
+All room types in the Pride RLC are Queer-affirming spaces, and students in this (and all) residential communities are welcome to attend programmatic offerings through the Pride Center.

 Substance Free